-Insp ection C Cycle Inspection Points Corrective Action Daily 6 12 Daily months months Any liquid leakage, color change, crack or swell?
-Replace the entire drive if the 0 Has the cap come off or swellen? be 0 Measure the Capacitance if necessary replaced.
+Corrective Action Insp ection C Cycle Inspection Points Daily 6 12 Daily months months Any liquid leakage, color change, crack or swell?
+Replace the entire drive if 0 Has the cap come off or swellen? component is impossible to be 0 Measure the Capacitance if necessary replaced.
 0